stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

 == ballot.value`.)

-As soon as a node confirms `commit b` for any ballot `b`, it moves to the EXTERNALIZE stage.
+As soon as a node confirms `commit b` for any ballot `b`, it moves to the EXTERNALIZE phase.

 ## Externalize messages

-A node enters the EXTERNALIZE when it confirms `commit b` for any ballot `b`.
+A node enters the EXTERNALIZE phase when it confirms `commit b` for any ballot `b`.
 As soon as this happens, SCP outputs `b.value` as the value of the current slot.
 In order to help other nodes achieve consensus on the slot more quickly, a node reaching this phase also sends the following message: